onzfonz/comp227/src/content/4/en/part4a.md

 Refactor the application into separate modules as shown earlier in this part of the course material.

-> **NB** refactor your application in baby steps and verify that the application works after every change you make.
+> **Remember:** refactor your application in baby steps and verify that the application works after every change you make.
 If you try to take a "shortcut" by refactoring many things at once, then [Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law) will kick in and it is almost certain that something will break in your application.
 The "shortcut" will end up taking more time than moving forward slowly and systematically.